-With the 1.10 Release of RepairQ, tracking special order parts has gotten much easier, if you do not wish to inventory them.
+With the 1.10 Release of RepairQ, tracking special order parts has gotten much easier, especially if you do not wish to inventory them.
 It often makes sense to use a “catch-all” item for special order parts.
 However, this can make cost and supplier tracking for special orders more cumbersome.
 The new ticket item override feature makes tracking the appropriate cost and supplier for special order parts much easier.
 If you would like to inventory your special order parts, and bring them in on purchase orders, with more tracking ability, check out this article on Tracking Special Order Parts.

 Administrators can enable supplier overrides with a new catalog item setting.
 This will allow Shift Leads, Inventory Managers, and Managers to update the supplier for an item directly from the ticket.
-For those of you wanting to track special order items without keeping inventory records, you’ll be able to track the supplier for non-inventoried items on the ticket.
+For those wanting to track special order items without keeping inventory records, you’ll be able to track the supplier for non-inventoried items on the ticket.

-Here is how to enable and use the "Cost Override" and "Supplier Override" options.
+Here is how to enable and use the "Cost Override" and "Supplier Override" options:

-- Select "Part - Phone" as the item type, unless you have changed your item types around.
+- Select "Part - Phone" as the Item Type, unless you have changed your item types around.
 Select "N/A" as the Manufacturer.

 - Keep Cost and Price blank, as you will be modifying them as you go.
-Keep default quantity at 1.
+Keep Default Quantity at 1.
 Make sure you have "Active", "Allow Cost Override", AND "Allow Supplier Override" checked.

-- Keep everything else blank except default quantity, and set that at 1.
+- Keep everything else blank except Default Quantity, and set that at 1.
 Make sure it is "Active" and you can keep "Allow Cost Override" blank for this one.
 Then save it.

 - Open a new repair ticket.
 Attach a customer and repair device.
 Add in your "Miscellaneous Labor" service bundle.